BrennerDesign/egofishinggear/_products/Bait-Nets/5ft-wood-crab-net.md

 order_number: 50
 display_product: true
 description: >-
-  EGO 5ft wooden crab well net is the ultimate crab net.
+  EGO 5ft wooden crab net is the ultimate crab net.
 Prefect for capturing crab on the weekend with the family.
 categories:
   - bait-nets
 price: '9.99'